 - Moisturising: Its high fatty acids content strengthens the skin’s protective barrier.
 This helps moisture stay into the skin, keeping it soft and hydrated for longer.
 Plus, it protects skin from germs, pollutants, and anything else that attacks it during the day.

 - Sebum-regulator: There’s some research that suggests that Argan oil can regulate the production of sebum and reduce grease in oily skin.
-But, in the study, researched used antioxidants from Argan oil, so it’s hard to know if using pure Argan oil gives the same results.
+Excess sebum trapped in the pores leads to blackheads and pimples, so by regulating its production, Argan oil can help keep acne away.
+In theory.
+In the study, researched used antioxidants from Argan oil, so it’s hard to know if using pure Argan oil gives the same results.

-- Soothing: Argan Oil is high in Linoleic Acid, a fatty acids with anti-inflammatory properties.
+- Soothing: Argan Oil is high in Linoleic Acid, a fatty acid with anti-inflammatory properties.
 Inflammation is the main cause of both acne and premature aging.
 Anything that can reduce inflammation is good news for skin.
+“Not only does this make it an option to soothe irritated skin, but, due to these anti-inflammatory properties, it has also been considered for acne as it is considered non-comedogenic and won’t leave the skin feeling greasy,” says New York-based board-certified dermatologist Marisa Garshick, MD.

 - UV Protection: The antioxidants in Argan Oil also have UV-protective properties that enhance the sun protection of your sunscreen.